Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 \subsection{Cellular structure}

 In this section, we define a cellular structure on this algebra.
 Consider a generic subset $D\subset \R$, and a $D$-tableau $\sS$ of shape $\xi$.
 We will describe a WF Hecke diagram $\hB_{\sS}\in e_{D_\xi}\PC^\vartheta e_{D}$ which matches $D_\xi$ at the top $y=1$ (i.e. its points are given by the projection of boxes in the diagram, as in Figure \ref{fig:partition}) and given by the set $D$ at the bottom.
 The strands at the top are naturally in bijection with boxes in the diagram of $\xi$, and those at the bottom have a bijection given by the tableau $\sS$.
 The strands of the diagram $\hB_{\sS}$ connect the top and the bottom using this bijection, without creating any bigons between pairs of strands or strands and ghosts.
 This diagram is not unique up to isotopy (since we have not specified how to resolve triple points), but we can choose one such diagram arbitrarily.
+We let $*$ denote the reflection of a diagram through a horizontal axis, $\hB^*_\sS$ is this same diagram with top and bottom reversed.

 \begin{example} Consider the example where $q=-1$ and $\ck=-4$, with $Q_1=1,Q_2=-1$ and $d=2$.
 The resulting category, weighted order, and basis only depend on the difference of the weights $\vartheta_1-\vartheta_2$.
 In fact, there are only 3 different possibilities; the category changes when this value passes $\pm 4$.